-The project implementation date is the date when planting begins.
-The project start date is the last date of planting and the date from which carbon sequestration is accounted for.
+The project implementation date is the date when planting begins or fencing for natural regeneration.
+The project start date is the last date of planting and the date from which carbon sequestration is accounted for or 5 years after the project implementation date for natural regeneration.

-The project duration is the time over which project activities are to be implemented, monitored and carbon sequestration claims are to be made.
+The project duration begins from the start date and is the time over which carbon sequestration claims are to be made.
 The project end date can be up to 100 years from the start date.